deltaepsilon/quiver-timer/src/markdown/features.md

 On any timer page, notice the share icon in the top nav.
 Click it to open the share dialog.
 Enable sharing to send your timer to a publicly available page.
 Anyone can access this page, and it's particularly useful for putting up on a television.

 ### Background sound alerts
 Android and the desktop Chrome will play your selected alert chimes in the background. iOS does not support background sound, so you're out of luck.
-There's nothing I can do to fix this.
+There's nothing we can do to fix this.

 ### Foreground sound alerts
 All browsers support foreground sound.
 Click the Settings gears to configure your alerts.